EriksenJ/ra_guide/README.md

 ### Guides to get started with R

 - How to get started:
-  - Read parts 1 and 2 of Hans Henrik Sievertsen's [Introduction to R](https://github.com/hhsievertsen/Advanced_R/) and solve the associated exercises.
+  - Read parts Hans Henrik Sievertsen's [Introduction to R](https://github.com/hhsievertsen/Advanced_R/) and solve the associated exercises.
-    - The introduction focuses on the basics of R and the `tidyverse` packages.
   - Read through Atrebas' [introduction to using the `data.table` package](https://atrebas.github.io/post/2020-06-17-datatable-introduction/).
     - The document describes basics like viewing data, subsetting, creating new variables, and using the `.SD` capability.
   - Go through the `r_introduction.qmd` quarto document that you can find on this Github page.